marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Maryland Traffic Court Records Public Records?

-Getting a Traffic Ticket in Maryland.
+Getting a Traffic Ticket in Maryland

-Traffic offenses in Maryland can be infractions, misdemeanors or felonies depending on the circumstances.
+Traffic offenses in Maryland can be infractions, misdemeanors, or felonies, depending on the circumstances.
 An infraction is a violation listed in the Maryland Transportation Article and is considered the least serious.
 These do not come with jail time.
-A misdemeanor is any violation of the Maryland Transportation Article, unless there is a civil penalty or unless the misdemeanor is increased to a felony.
+A misdemeanor is any violation of the Maryland Transportation Statutes/Laws, unless there is a civil penalty or unless the misdemeanor is increased to a felony.
 These carry the possibility of jail time.
-Felonies are specific violations designated in the Transportation Article, which come with jail time much higher than misdemeanors.
-Traffic offenses are also designated as either “Payable” which is a minor offense not requiring mandatory court appearance or “Must Appear” which are major offenses and require a court appearance.
+Felonies are specific violations designated in the Transportation Article, with much higher jail time than misdemeanors.
+Traffic offenses are also designated as either "Payable", " a minor offense not requiring a mandatory court appearance, or "Must Appear" which are major offenses requiring a court appearance.

-What to Do When You Get a Traffic Ticket in Maryland?
+What to Do When You Get a Traffic Ticket in Maryland

 If you receive a citation and it is indicated to be a payable offense, you can either opt to